 How to Audit ISO 27001 Annex A 5.11 Return of Assets

-ISO 27001 Annex A 5.11 is a security control that mandates the return of all organizational assets by personnel and external parties upon termination of their employment, contract, or agreement.
-The primary implementation requirement involves formalizing offboarding workflows and inventories to ensure maximum data protection and asset recovery.
+ISO 27001 Annex A 5.11 is a security control that mandates the return of all organisational assets by personnel and external parties upon termination of their employment, contract, or agreement.
+The primary implementation requirement involves formalising off boarding workflows and inventories to ensure maximum data protection and asset recovery.

 Auditing the return of assets ensures that an organisation protects its information by reclaiming physical hardware and intellectual property when personnel leave or change roles.
 This process requires a robust intersection of HR records, IT asset registers, and formalised de-provisioning workflows to prevent data leakage.